ww-dotnet/_Banker/README.md

 My plan eventually is to tie _Banker into Wally so I can have a kiosk in my office that displays the last months flow of money within my household.

-This is currently not working.
+This is currently not complete.
 Everything written here, with a few obvious exceptions, was written by me.